Case Study, Dec 2025

 • Uptime Overview, Rules, History

-• Collaborated with engineering on edge cases and system states
+• Working with engineering to handle edge cases and keep automation safe

-• Defined success metrics and instrumentation for rollout
+• Defining the main success metrics and tracking plan for rollout

 08